cruz-lucas/classic_pacmdp_envs/README.md

-# RiverSwim Environment
+# RiverSwim & SixArms Environments

-A minimal implementation of the RiverSwim environment described in:
+Minimal implementations of the RiverSwim and SixArms environments described in:

 > [**Alexander L. Strehl, Michael L. Littman,**
 > *An analysis of model-based Interval Estimation for Markov Decision Processes,